Jessica Embury

 2021 - Present

-Mobile location data is collected through smartphones and other location-enabled devices to provide information about human mobility across space and time.
-Despite the data's common application to epidemiology and emergency management, there are inherent demographic and socioeconomic biases that remain understudied and rarely mitigated.
+Mobile location data, gathered from smartphones and other location-enabled devices, offers valuable insights into human mobility across space and time.
+While widely used in fields like epidemiology and emergency management, these datasets often carry demographic and socioeconomic biases that are underexamined and rarely addressed.

-My research investigates data bias in mobile location datasets (e.g., Advan, Cuebiq) and establishes guidelines for responsible data usage in diverse applications.
+My research explores these biases in commercial mobility datasets (e.g., Advan, Cuebiq) and develops guidelines for ethical, equity-centered data practices across diverse applications.

-Embury, J., Dodge, S., Nara, A. (In preparation).
+Embury, J., Nara, A., Dodge, S. (In preparation).
 Characterization of demographic and socioeconomic biases in mobile location data.

 Embury, J., Nara, A., Rey, S., Tsou, M. H., & Ghanipoor Machiani, S. (2024).
 Detecting synthetic population bias using a spatially-oriented framework and independent validation data.
 International Journal of Geographical Information Science, 38(9), 1912–1938. https://doi.org/10.1080/13658816.2024.2358399